 Job-carving, systematic instruction and job-coaching are professional skills that allow our experienced team to support learners into the workplace.
 In 2023/24, we are working with the NDTi on the Internships Work programme to pilot a Supported Employment Agency through which we can offer roll-on, roll-off follow on job coaching to maximise the sustainability of employment outcomes and ensure career development for lifelong progress.

 ‘One size fits one’

-At Transition2 we take a person-centred, individual approach to supporting our learners on their journey to sustainable outcomes in adult life.
-We do not offer generic courses or a prescribed curriculum from which learners select a preference that best fits their needs.
-All our pathways are unique and created with the young person and his/her circle of support in order to meet the individual’s long-term educational goals.
+At Transition2 we take a person-centred, individual approach to supporting our learners on their journey to sustainable outcomes in adulthood.
+All our pathways are co-produced with the young person and their circle of support in order to meet the individual’s long-term learning goals.
 This way of working embodies our ethos that ‘one size fits one’.